pulumi/pulumi-hugo/themes/default/content/docs/get-started/aws/deploy-changes.md

 2023-04-20 17:01:06        118 index.html
 ```

-Now that `index.html` is in the bucket, modify the program to serve `index.html` as the home page of the website.
+Now that `index.html` is in the bucket, update the program to turn the bucket into a website.

+## Update the program

+Update the `Bucket` declaration to add a `website` property and make `index.html` the home page of the website:

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" / >}}